billo-pro/billo-pro.github.io/README.md

 ## Credits

 - Many thanks to [ProjectAkala](https://projectakala.github.io/pact/) for the site template.
-- Huge thanks to [@LegoFigure11](https://github.com/LegoFigure11) for migrating the site to jekyll, adding a fancy navigation bar, making the blacklist page, and other assorted fixes!
+- Huge thanks to [@LegoFigure11](https://github.com/LegoFigure11) for migrating the site to jekyll.

 ## How to edit this site